AaltoSciComp/ansible-role-sacct_gpu/README.md

 This is intended to be used with [Slurm](https://slurm.schedmd.com/) to provide insight on job-gpu utilization.
 This adds short json-formatted string to sacct-database comment field containing stats for:

-- number of used gpu's
+- Number of used gpu's
-- over job averate gpu utilization reported by nvidia-smi
+- Job average gpu utilization reported by nvidia-smi.
+For a multi-GPU job this is the sum of the utilization of all GPU's divided by the number of GPU's.
+So 100 % would mean all GPU's are fully used.
-- over job averate gpu memory utilization reported by nvidia-smi
+- Job max gpu memory utilization reported by nvidia-smi.
+For a multi-GPU job this is the maximum memory used by any single GPU, not the sum.

 ## How it works